quicwg/ops-drafts/draft-ietf-quic-manageability.md

   packet headers additionally carry a source connection ID.
 The source connection ID corresponds to the destination connection ID the source would like to have on packets sent to it, and is only present on long packet headers.
-On long header packets, the length of the connection IDs is also present; on short header packets, the length of the destination connection ID is implicit.
+On long-header packets, the length of the connection IDs is also present; on short-header packets, the length of the destination connection ID is implicit.

 In version 1 of QUIC, the following additional information is exposed: